 The role of the choir is also one of leadership through sung prayer.
 The choir or ensemble provides vocal encouragement so the congregation feels confident in singing hymns or acclamations.
-By adding elaborate part to these, the choir helps create a more festive atmosphere particularly during special celebrations as in Christmas and Easter.
+By adding harmonies to these, the choir helps create a more festive atmosphere particularly during special celebrations during Christmas and Easter.
 Music strengthens the liturgical experience and reinforces the scriptures and prayers at Mass.
 We have three choirs:

 Children’s Choir (grades 2-7) rehearses Wednesday after school and sings at various regular and special Masses.

 The use of instruments such as trumpet, saxophone, flute, clarinet, violin or drums are valuable enhancements to worship music, particularly the more festive celebrations of the liturgical year.
-Guitarists or keyboardists (for organ and clavinova) also assist.
+Guitarists or keyboardists also assist.

 Anyone who has taken at least four years of private lessons, currently plays in a high school band, and/or is an experienced adult is welcome to share their gift of prayerful music with the community.